QCD thermalization: Ab initio approaches and interdisciplinary connections: Signatures of non-equilibrium QCD

-In a thermalizing system, the loss of information of the initial conditions manifest itself as production of entropy.
-Therefore if the system locally thermalizes, and its flow is nearly isentropic, the measured number of particles probes the entropy produced during the non-equilibrium evolution of quark-gluon matter.
-The CGC framework accounts for the increase of particle multiplicity with increasing collision energy with the growth of the saturation scale $Q_s$~\cite{Albacete:2014fwa}.
-Recent calculations of entropy production in the equilibration processes using hydrodynamic attractors provides a quantitative relation between the energy deposition in the CGC picture and the final particle numbers~\cite{Giacalone:2019ldn}.
+In a thermalizing system, the loss of information of the initial conditions manifests itself as the production of entropy.
+Therefore, if the system locally thermalizes and its flow is nearly isentropic, the measured number of particles probes the entropy produced during the non-equilibrium evolution of quark-gluon matter.
+The CGC framework accounts for the increase of particle multiplicity with increasing collision energy with the growth of the saturation scale $Q_S$~\cite{Albacete:2014fwa}.
+Recent calculations of entropy production in the equilibration processes using hydrodynamic attractors provide a quantitative relation between the energy deposition in the CGC picture and the final particle numbers~\cite{Giacalone:2019ldn}.

-On the other hand, the energy of the observed particles depend on the work done during the whole expansion and therefore have different dependencies on the dynamics of the pre-equilibrium stage.
-Comparing these two robust experimental measurements (energies and multiplicities) already casts doubts on complete equilibration of QGP in peripheral nucleus-nucleus collisions~\cite{Kurkela:2019kip, Giacalone:2019ldn}.
+On the other hand, the energy of the observed particles depends on the work done during the entire expansion and therefore has different dependencies on the dynamics of the pre-equilibrium stage.
+Comparing these two robust experimental measurements (energies and multiplicities) already casts doubts on the complete equilibration of QGP in peripheral nucleus-nucleus collisions~\cite{Kurkela:2019kip, Giacalone:2019ldn}.

-Many of the experimental signatures of QGP (strangeness enhancement, jet suppression, flow harmonics,...) show a smooth dependence on system size from from central to peripheral nucleus-nucleus collisions, proton-nucleus and proton-proton collisions.
-As the system size shrinks, so does its lifetime, corresponding to an increase in the relative importance of non-equilibrium QCD processes increases.
+Many of the experimental signatures of QGP (strangeness enhancement, jet suppression, flow harmonics, etc.) show a smooth dependence on system size from central to peripheral nucleus-nucleus, proton-nucleus, and proton-proton collisions.
+As the system size shrinks, so also does its lifetime, corresponding to an increase in the relative importance of non-equilibrium QCD process increases.

 Equilibration studies in large systems already put a lower bound below which the system will not reach hydrodynamization or chemical equilibrium~\cite{Kurkela:2018xxd,Kurkela:2018wud}.
-Therefore explaining observed signals of collectivity (or absence thereof) in small collisions systems requires a proper treatment of non-equilibrium QCD dynamics.
+Therefore, explaining observed signals of collectivity (or the absence thereof) in small collisions systems requires a proper treatment of non-equilibrium QCD dynamics.
 Some recent examples of work in this direction include studies of flow harmonics~\cite{Schenke:2019pmk,Kurkela:2018qeb}, parton energy loss~\cite{Andres:2019eus} and heavy-quark evolution~\cite{Mrowczynski:2017kso}.
-Furthermore, as we discussed in sec.~\ref{sec.strongtransversal}, hydrodynamization without equilibration, of small systems is very natural in holography.
+Furthermore, as discussed in Sec.~\ref{sec.strongtransverse}, hydrodynamization without equilibration of small systems is very natural in holography.